 The state-of-the-art indoor Zambezi Elephant Center also features elements incorporated with elephant well-being in mind, including sand under their feet.
 The guest experience at the Zambezi Elephant Center offers visitors an opportunity to get a behind-the-scenes look at the elephants’ care.

 A new habitat for giraffes

 A mixed-species habitat, adjacent to the elephant environment, will be shared by giraffes, zebras and ostriches.
 This new, flatter habitat provides the giraffe herd with more usable space than ever before and gives guests an opportunity to explore pathways at ground level, looking up to appreciate the true height of Earth’s tallest living mammals.

-New habitats for zebras, ostriches, warthogs and meerkats
+New habitats for zebra, ostriches, warthogs and meerkats

-The elephant and giraffe/zebra/ostrich habitats are bordered by new habitats for meerkats and warthogs.
+The elephant and giraffe/zebra/ostrich/bontebok habitats are bordered by new habitats for meerkats and warthogs.
 Explore new environments for two of the species that make this ecosystem one of the planet’s best-known wild landscapes.